Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 Final notes and disclaimer

 Any questions?
-Leave a comment or check out my O Canada IEC Discussion & Support Facebook group!
+Leave a comment or check out my O Canada Facebook group.

-About me: I have been helping people with the IEC process since 2012.
-I originally moved to Canada on the IEC program in 2011, became a Permanent Resident in 2014 and finally a Canadian citizen in 2018.
+About me: I have been helping people understand the IEC process for 10+ years.
+I moved to Canada on the IEC program and later became a Permanent Resident and more, recently, a Canadian citizen.
+I live in British Columbia.

-Please note: I do not work (or have not ever worked) for IRCC/CIC.
+Please note: I do not work (or have not ever worked) for IRCC.
 I am not an immigration lawyer or consultant.
 The information here has been gathered from personal experience/online research of the IEC working holiday program as well as second-hand information from previous applicants.
 If you follow the advice above and in the comments below, you are doing so on the understanding that it is peer-to-peer advice.
-I cannot be held liable for you, an applicant, experiencing any problems (including a refusal) with your IEC application.
+I cannot be held liable for any problems with an IEC application (including a refusal).